RoyElkabetz/Tensor-Networks-Simple-Update/README.md

 # Tensor Networks Simple-Update (SU) Algorithm
-> This repo contains an implementation of the Simple-Update Tensor Network algorithm as described in the paper - A universal tensor network algorithm for any infinite lattice by  Saeed S. Jahromi and Roman Orus.
+> This repo contains an implementation of the Simple-Update Tensor Network algorithm as described in the paper - A universal tensor network algorithm for any infinite lattice by Saeed S. Jahromi and Roman Orus [1].

-> arXiv link to the paper - [A universal tensor network algorithm for any infinite lattice](https://arxiv.org/abs/1808.00680)

 ## Simple Update
 Simple Update (SU) is a Tensor Networks algorithm used for finding ground-state Tensor Network representations of [gapped local Hamiltonians](https://en.wikipedia.org/wiki/Gapped_Hamiltonian).
 It is the most efficient and the least accurate Tensor Networks algorithm.
 However, it is able to capture many interesting non-trivial phenomena in nD quantum spin-lattice physics.
 The algorithm is based on an Imaginary Time-Evolution (ITE) scheme, where the ground-state of a given Hamiltonian can be obtained following the next relation